 Becoming a Successful Real Estate Agent

 While many people stress out over passing the real estate agent test, their focus is really on the wrong end of the problem.
-You'll pass the test if you study, but if you don't pay attention to the five items below, you will most likely join the large group of agents who fail to make it in the business because they don't plan ahead.
+You'll pass the test if you study, but if you don't pay attention to the five items below, you will most likely join the large group of agents who fail to make it in the business because they don't plan.

 Have a Backup Income Source

 You should have enough money saved up to make it for at least six months without a commission or keep your day job for a while.
 Becoming a real estate agent part time may not have been your plan, but you need to have the ability to pay your bills while you get started.
 Unless you have some family members or friends ready to buy a home, you can go for many months without an income.
-The majority of agents who fail do so in their first or second year in the business.

 Get a Mentor or Choose a Broker With Good Training